solomonRei/DSL/README.md

 ### Geometry DSL Syntax
 The DSL syntax is defined in ANTLR grammar format.
 It supports basic geometric shapes and operations.

+## Tokens and Types

+- **Basic Tokens**:
+  - The DSL defines basic tokens such as `POINT`, `LINE`, `TRIANGLE`, etc., to represent geometric figures.
+  - Numerical values are represented by the `NUM` token, and identifiers for figures or points are captured by the `ID` token.

+- **Operation Tokens**:
+  - Tokens like `PLUS`, `MINUS`, `MUL`, and `DIV` are used for arithmetic operations.
+  - The `ARROW` token is used for method calls on geometric entities.

+## Statements and Declarations

+- **Figure Declarations**:
+  - Figures like points, lines, triangles, and circles are declared using their respective tokens followed by an identifier and parameters.
+  - Example: `Point A(1, 2);` declares a point, and `Line AB(A, B);` declares a line between points A and B.

+- **Complex Figures**:
+  - The grammar supports declarations of more complex figures like `SQUARE`, `RECTANGLE`, `ELLIPSE`, etc., with the necessary parameters for their construction.

+## Functionality and Operations

+- **Geometric Operations**:
+  - The DSL supports operations like `bisector`, `angle`, and `height` for figures like triangles.
+  - These operations are specified using an arrow notation, e.g., `Triangle t1(A, B, C)->bisector(A)`.

+- **Arithmetic and Logical Expressions**:
+  - The grammar allows for arithmetic and logical expressions to facilitate more complex calculations and conditions within the DSL.

+## Control Structures

+- **Loops and Conditional Statements**:
+  - For control flow, the DSL includes `for` and `while` loops, as well as `if-else` conditional statements, allowing users to create dynamic and conditional geometric constructions.

+## Comments and Whitespace

+- **Comments**:
+  - Both single-line (`//`) and multi-line (`/* */`) comments are supported, allowing users to annotate their code for better readability.

+- **Whitespace**:
+  - Whitespace characters are ignored in the parsing process, ensuring that the layout of the DSL code does not affect its execution.

+## Extensibility and Flexibility

+The grammar is designed to be extensible, allowing for the addition of new geometric entities and operations as needed.
+This design supports a wide range of geometric constructions and analyses, making the DSL a powerful tool for educational and professional purposes in the field of geometry.

+By integrating these elements, your Geometry DSL provides a comprehensive and user-friendly platform for geometric figure creation and manipulation, supported by a robust and flexible ANTLR grammar.

 ## Creating Points and Lines

 ```plaintext